 Located at the northern tip of Taiwan, Taipei is home to a population of approximately 2,704,810 people.

-Rated as an 'Alpha City' and known to be one of the major hubs in East Asia, Taiwan's capital city is also famous for its world-renowned architectural and enriching cultural landmarks.
+Rated as an 'Alpha City' and known to be one of the major hubs in East Asia, Taiwan's capital city is also famous for its world-renowned architecture and enriching cultural landmarks.

-Taipei is familiarly known for its night markets which are placed in each district, providing a colourful variety of eatables.
+Taipei is familiarly known for its night markets which are placed in each district, providing a colorful variety of eatables.

-Each alley represents certain kinds of food and you will surely come across appetizing cuisines in almost every street, such as Vietnamese, Thai, Chinese, Italian and many more!
+Each alley represents certain kinds of food and you will surely come across appetizing cuisines on almost every street, such as Vietnamese, Thai, Chinese, Italian, and many more!

 To top it off, Taipei is flooded with a wide range of restaurants across the city.